We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Flies can be expensive, so choosing the right box is important when it comes to storing them.
 Dry flies are especially susceptible to damage if not stored properly.
 There are two options when choosing a dry fly box: compartment-style fly boxes or slotted boxes specifically designed for dry flies.

 Compartment-style fly boxes allow you to store multiple of the same pattern in a compartment.
 The space in the compartments prevents dry fly hackles from becoming pressed down and keeps the flies in the same shape you bought them in.
 The slotted dry fly boxes work by angling your dry flies so the hackles don’t touch the bottom of the box, keeping them true to shape.

 Q: How do you store articulated flies?

 Articulated flies can be hard to store in traditional fly boxes.
 Long flies with lots of articulations like to move around and can become twisted in a regular fly box.
 The best way I have found to store them is in boxes made specifically for articulated flies.
 These boxes feature hooks that hold onto the articulations, pulling them tight and preventing them from twisting with other flies.
 When picking out an articulated fly box, it’s important to consider the size of the box.
 If you plan on fishing larger flies, choose a box that is big enough for the flies.
 Other flies like steelhead flies can fit in smaller boxes better suited to fit in a pack and carry all day.

 Choosing the right fly is possibly the most important decision when it comes to catching fish.
 The right fly can be the difference between a great day and a poor one.
 Match the hatch and change patterns depending on the conditions.
-These five new flies will help steer you in the right direction and catch more fish.
+These new flies will help steer you in the right direction and catch more fish.
 But remember a little research and trial and error is the best way to determine the best pattern for you.